Nikoms/phpunit-fail-lover/README.md

 ### Separate logger and replay

 You can use a different file for the *log* and the *replay* by using separated listeners.
-In fact, the `FailLoverListener` seen above is just a shortcut that uses these two listeners.
+In fact, the `FailLoverListener` seen above is just a shortcut of these two listeners.

 #### Log only